nahog/slackbot-russia-2018-world-cup/README.md

 All configurations can be modified by environmental variables, or using the .env file.
 Here are the different configurations available:

 ### General
+- MODULES - type: string array, default `"football-data"`, The modules to run separated by , (if the modules are passed by argument it will override this option)
 - LOG_LEVEL - type: string, default `"info"`, The log level to the console (error, info, debug, silly, etc...)
 - LANGUAGE - type: string, default: `"en"`, Language for the translations, the "es" language is already included, any new language should be added as a new file in the locales folder following the convention of the other files already there.
 - CRON_SCHEDULE, type: string (cron expression), default: `"*/15 * * * *"`, The cron expression to schedule each Api check, see https://es.wikipedia.org/wiki/Cron_(Unix)